 The beer tents turn into a party in themselves at night featuring live performances and bands.
 The festival closes for the night at 23:00.
 If you choose to not attend the festival in the evening, you can check out Munich’s famous beer halls in the city center and great nightclubs.

-Your Bus2alps trip leaders will be organizing times early on Sunday morning to go to Dachau Concentration Camp.
+Your Bus2alps trip leaders will be organizing times early on Sunday morning prior to departure to go to Dachau Concentration Camp.
 Entrance to Dachau is free as it is now a memorial site for those who lost their lives at the camp, which was the first concentration camp in Germany.